How to Pass the Driving Test

 RMS Test Track

 Each RMS testing centre has a number of test tracks and one of those test tracks is randomly selected for you to be tested on.
 Because each test track is different you will be tested on different driving skills on different test tracks.
 For example you will be tested on dual lane roundabouts at Penrith, whereas there are no dual lane roundabouts in Richmond.
 Therefore you will not be tested on dual lane roundabouts in Richmond, instead Richmond has a railway crossing.

-Whilst the test is scheduled to last for 45 minutes you have to complete the test track and perform the required manouvres.
+Whilst the test is scheduled to last for 45 minutes you have to complete the test track and perform the required manoeuvres.
 Because your test may take more than the allocated time due to traffic or road works don’t worry if the test takes longer.

 At the end of the test the examiner will give you your results.